tlozoot/experigen/README.md

 A framework for creating phonology experiments.

+The developer branch of this fork includes the following features:
+* timing functionality

 ## Who is it for?
 How can I get help?

 Experigen is for linguists who have some basic knowledge of HTML, CSS, and Javascript,  who know some of the basics of putting a webpage up, and who know a little bit of R  – or for linguists who want to learn these things, or for linguists who have someone like this on their team.
 It's not for linguists who are ''not good with computers''.